robertwaredev/scripts/docs/Fogstone.md

 	- Has no true gear progression, instead has gear choices
 - Elden Ring
 	- Tree (Yggdrasil)
-- 2B2T Minecraft Server
-	- The ambition of players fundamentally reshapes the game space
-	- Player groups only exist as spoken agreements, rather than through in-game party or guild mechanics
 - Moonring
 	- Shifting fog of terror
 - Metro Series